 1. Be sensitive and respond appropriately to your baby's needs.

 Your baby will try to communicate by crying.
 They might cry when they’re hungry, when they urinate, or when they need changing.
-At this time, you need to understand the baby's intentions and respond appropriately.
+At this time, you need to understand the baby's intentions and respond appropriately to do attachment parenting.
 Of course, these sensitive reactions do not happen overnight.
 It is impossible to know everything that your baby needs at the beginning.
 Approach it with the mind of communicating with the child slowly for one year.
 If you pressure yourself too much, it's easy to get tired early.

 2. Respond immediately.

 When your child starts crying, give them a hug or give them something they need.
-Let them feel that someone is always by their side to help.
+Attachment parenting is letting them feel that someone is always by their side to help.

 3. Express yourself a lot and give them a hug.